Marjory Stoneman Douglas, the First Lady of the Everglades

 The National Park Service‘s website refers to The Everglades: River of Grass as “the definitive description of the natural treasure she fought so hard to protect,” adding that the author “…recognized that the Everglades was a system which depended not only on the flow of water from Lake Okeechobee into the park, but also upon the Kissimmee River which feeds the lake.
 To add a voting constituency to her efforts, in 1970 she formed the Friends of the Everglades, and was active as the head of the organization.”

-Winter is the best time to visit the Everglades.
-I took the bird photos through the southern entrance near Homestead on a cool and rainy day in February.
+The Everglades is among the top ten most popular bird-watching places in the world.
+Winter is the best time to see it.
+The bird photos below were taken through the southern entrance near Homestead on a cool and rainy day in February.
 The video was shot at Shark Valley, the west entrance to the Everglades, on a sunny January day.
 (To see more Author Adventures videos, visit Author Adventures on YouTube.)
 The park bench statue of the writer who saved the Everglades and founded Friends of the Everglades, with space for a visitor to sit beside her, is at the lush Fairchild Botanic Garden in Miami.

 The southern route to the Everglades can be added to Author Adventures Florida Trail #2, followed by the Keys: